• Skip to main content

 Canned Foods

 Canned food is a cheap and long-lasting commodity that should be on your grocery list during inflation.
-With a long shelf life and amongst the lower price food items list, you can live off canned food for a long-time.
+With a long shelf life and being among the lower-priced food items, you can live off canned food for a long time.

-Buying a few extra cans each time you shop is the best tactic.
+The best tactic is to buy a few extra cans each time you shop.
 Filling your trolley to the brim with canned food isn’t necessary; build up your stockpile over a month or two.

 Inflation is not worth panic buying over, leaving others unable to purchase everyday groceries.